Guntzx/react-e-commerce-images/README.md

-This project is a e commerce for buy images(imgs traidas desde la api de unsplash) with method payment with transbank (nothing transaction is real only testing)
+This project is a e commerce for buy images(imgs brought from the unsplash api) with method payment with transbank (nothing transaction is real only testing)

 Project made with React-Formik and connected to API REST in Node with Express and Mongo